irfandeen/tp/docs/DeveloperGuide.md

 * Outputs the responses of the program to the user.
 * Outputs the error message that is thrown by the program.

+The Class UiMain is a Singleton that only the ApplicationManager gets an Instance of the class.

+The UiMain also calls the methods in the Utility class UiTable to generate the table for the list of application.
+The getTable() method will return the full string of the application table to the UiMain.

+The UiMain also access constants specified in the UiConstants class.

 ### Logic component

 **API** : [`Logic.java`]